We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 As Trank says, “I think the key is not to follow fast rules but to pay close attention to your body and be mindful of how each of the poses feel.”
 Do what feels right for you and your body each day.

-I often find myself close to dosing during Savasana, especially if it’s an evening class.
+I often find myself close to dosing off during Savasana (the final resting pose), especially if it’s an evening class.
 Or, worse (and this happens during midday classes), I’m anxious for Savasana to end so I can get on with my day.
 When I’m practicing at home, I never include this step.

 I reasoned that if I learned what Savasana was doing for my mental and physical health, I may be able to think of it as more than a precursor to a nap or something impeding me from getting to the nonessential errands and manicure I have planned post-class.